kubernetes/community/contributors/design-proposals/bootstrap-discovery.md

 kubeadm join --token=ae23dc.faddc87f5a5ab458 <address>
 ```

-**Note:** This is logically a different use of the token from TLS bootstrap.
+**Note:** This is logically a different use of the token used for authentication for TLS bootstrap.
 We harmonize these usages and allow the same token to play double duty.

 #### Implementation Flow